Radial Profiles of Radio Halos in Massive Galaxy Clusters: Diffuse Giants Over 2 Mpc: Radio continuum maps of individual clusters

 The new MeerKAT UHF and previously published uGMRT Band\,4 images of Abell 2744 are shown in Figure\,\ref{fig::A2744_halo}.
-At $z=0.306$, this highly disturbed cluster is very rich at radio, X-ray, and optical wavelengths \citep{Govoni2001a,Owers2011, Merten2011, Kempner2004, Golovich2019, Jauzac2018, Venturi2013, Orru2007, George2017, Paul2019}.
-It hosts a giant radio halo at its center, a 1.5~Mpc long relic to the northeast, and three additional fainter relics \citep{Pearce2017, Rajpurohit2021c}.
+Located at a redshift of $z=0.306$, this highly disturbed cluster is very rich in radio, X-ray, and optical wavelengths \citep{Govoni2001a,Owers2011, Merten2011, Kempner2004, Golovich2019, Jauzac2018, Venturi2013, Orru2007, George2017, Paul2019}.
+It is known to host a giant radio halo at its center, a 1.5~Mpc long relic to the northeast, and three additional fainter relics \citep{Pearce2017, Rajpurohit2021c, Knowles2022}.
 The LLS of the Abell 2744 halo is 2.6 Mpc at 675~MHz, exhibiting a roughly circular morphology.
 In our MeerKAT UHF map (0.55-1.0~GHz), we recovered the full 2.6 Mpc extent of the radio halo emission along with other known features (Figure\,\ref{fig::A2744_halo}).
 At 1.5 GHz, the halo extends to 2.1 Mpc, suggesting a steep spectrum in the outer regions \citep{Pearce2017}.
 By comparing the point-to-point radio brightness and spectral index with the X-ray brightness and temperature distribution, \cite{Rajpurohit2021c} found that the Abell 2744 halo consists of multiple components.

 Figure~\ref{fig:Bullet} shows the MeerKAT UHF and L-band images of the Bullet Cluster.
-The cluster is known to host a radio halo with LLS~ 2.4 Mpc and a toothbrush shaped relic to the east \citep{Sikhosana2023, Shimwell2014}.
-In our new UHF image, the full extent of the halo emission, as seen at L-band, is recovered.
+The cluster is known to host a radio halo with LLS of about 2.4\,Mpc and a toothbrush-shaped relic to the east \citep{Sikhosana2023, Shimwell2014}.
+In our new UHF image, the full extent of the halo emission reported at L-band is recovered.
 The halo is asymmetric, extending primarily in the north-south and east-west directions.

-Figure~\ref{fig:MACSJ0717_A2142} shows the low-resolution LOw- Frequency ARray (LOFAR) High-Band Antenna (HBA) images of the halos in MACS J0717+3745 \citep[left panel:][]{Rajpurohit2021b}, and Abell 2142 \citep[right panel:][]{Bruno2023}, with LLS of 2.6\,Mpc and 2.5\,Mpc, respectively.
-Similar to PLCK\,G287+32.9, both halos are asymmetrical, particularly MACS J0717+3745, which is known to host a bright filamentary relic at its center along with other linear filaments \citep{vanWeeren2017b, Rajpurohit2021a}.
-The LLS of the halos in MACS J0717+3745 and Abell 2142 is less than 2 Mpc at frequencies > 650~MHz \citep{vanWeeren2017b, Rajpurohit2021b,Riseley2024}.
+Figure~\ref{fig:MACSJ0717_A2142} shows the low-resolution LOw- Frequency ARray (LOFAR) High-Band Antenna (HBA) images of the halos in MACS J0717+3745 \citep[left panel:][]{Rajpurohit2021b}, and Abell 2142 \citep[right panel:][]{Bruno2023}, with LLS of about 2.6\,Mpc and 2.5\,Mpc, respectively.
+Similar to PLCK\,G287+32.9, both of these halos are asymmetrical, particularly MACS\,J0717+3745, which is known to host a bright filamentary relic at its center along with other linear filaments \citep{vanWeeren2017b, Rajpurohit2021a}.
+The LLS of the halos in MACS J0717+3745 and Abell 2142 is less than 2 Mpc at frequencies $> 650$~MHz \citep{vanWeeren2017b, Rajpurohit2021b,Riseley2024}.